-- 1. Stop the engine and remove the key from the panel. - Put a container under the drain plug (B) to collect coolant.
-Unscrew the plug and remove the filler cap on top.
+- 1. Stop the engine and remove the key from the panel. - 2.
+Put a container under the drain plug (B) of the engine to collect coolant.
+Unscrew the plug and remove the filler cap (A) on top.

 - 3. Drain off all coolant.
-Empty the recovery container as well as the hoses. - Insert a hose into the heat exchanger filler port.
+Empty the recovery container as well as the hoses. - 4.
+Insert a hose into the heat exchanger filler port.
 Rinse with fresh water until water which flows from the drain port is clean. - 5.
 Reinstall the drain plug, secure it and fill with new coolant as explained on next paragraph..